GaloisInc/saw-script/doc/manual/manual.md

 }
 ~~~~

-It has a similar specification:
+It has a similar specification to `add`:

 ~~~~
 let dbl_setup = do {